-(e) Property, plant and equipment
+(f) Property, plant and equipment

-Property, plant and equipment are held for use in the production or supply of goods or services, or for administrative purposes (other than construction in progress as described below).
+Property, plant and equipment are held for use in the supply of goods or services, or for administrative purposes (other than construction in progress as described below).
 Property, plant and equipment are stated in the consolidated statement of financial position at cost, less subsequent accumulated depreciation and subsequent accumulated impairment losses, if any.